0x80/typed-firestore-server/README.md

 fancy type gymnastics, but that is not something I am willing to spend lots of time on.

-I think the trade-off for simplicity and familiarity is warranted.
+I think this trade-off, for the sake of simplicity and familiarity, is warranted.